x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 - Clean Unreal Project & Generate Project Files
   - Run `CleanUnrealProject.bat`
+    - *This is a Xist Build Tool that I should maybe document and/or maybe release publicly...*
 - Rider `LyraXist.uproject`
   - Build `LyraXist` Project
     - Target = `DebugGame Editor`